anyscale/madewithml.github.io/docs/courses/mlops/logging.md

 }
 ```

-1. `[Lines 4-9]`: define two different [Formatters](https://docs.python.org/3/library/logging.html#formatter-objects){:target="_blank"} (determine format and style of log messages), minimal and detailed, which use various [LogRecord attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes){:target="_blank"} to create a formatting template for log messages.
+1. `[Lines 6-11]`: define two different [Formatters](https://docs.python.org/3/library/logging.html#formatter-objects){:target="_blank"} (determine format and style of log messages), minimal and detailed, which use various [LogRecord attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes){:target="_blank"} to create a formatting template for log messages.
-2. `[Lines 10-33]`: define the different [Handlers](https://docs.python.org/3/library/logging.html#handler-objects){:target="_blank"} (details about location of where to send log messages):
+2. `[Lines 12-35]`: define the different [Handlers](https://docs.python.org/3/library/logging.html#handler-objects){:target="_blank"} (details about location of where to send log messages):
-    - `#!js console`: sends log messages (using the `minimal` formatter) to the `stdout` stream for messages above level `DEBUG`.
+    - `#!js console`: sends log messages (using the `minimal` formatter) to the `stdout` stream for messages above level `DEBUG` (ie. all logged messages).
     - `#!js info`: send log messages (using the `detailed` formatter) to `logs/info.log` (a file that can be up to `1 MB` and we'll backup the last `10` versions of it) for messages above level `INFO`.
     - `#!js error`: send log messages (using the `detailed` formatter) to `logs/error.log` (a file that can be up to `1 MB` and we'll backup the last `10` versions of it) for messages above level `ERROR`.
-3. `[Lines 34-37]`: attach our different handlers to our [Logger](https://docs.python.org/3/library/logging.html#logger-objects){:target="_blank"}.
+3. `[Lines 36-40]`: attach our different handlers to our root [Logger](https://docs.python.org/3/library/logging.html#logger-objects){:target="_blank"}.

-We chose to define a dictionary configuration for our logger but there are other ways too such as coding directly in scripts, using config file, etc. Click on the different options below to expand and view the respective implementation.
+We chose to use a dictionary to configure our logger but there are other ways such as Python script, configuration file, etc. Click on the different options below to expand and view the respective implementation.

-??? note "Coding directly in scripts (click to expand)"
+??? quote "Python script"

     ```python linenums="1"
     import logging